Skip to content

 If you want to learn how to implement these strategies to get the VA benefits you deserve, click here to speak with a VA claim expert for free.

-If you’re suffering from anxiety that’s related to your military service, you may be eligible for VA disability compensation for an anxiety VA rating from 0% to 100%.
+If you’re suffering from anxiety that’s related to your military service, you may be eligible for VA disability compensation for an anxiety VA rating increase of up to 100%.

 Despite how common anxiety is amongst veterans, many veterans suffering from mental health issues never seek support and benefits.